 - The average life of a honey bee during the working season is about six weeks.

 - A worker bee gathers in her entire life 0.8 gram (0.0288 ounce) of honey.

 The Ecological Sustainability Committee partnered with Graham Beakhust (The Guerrilla Gardener) to oversee the plantings and landscaping developments on site and has helped to build relationships within our community.
-We are currently working with the team at Tommy Thompson Park to install nesting boxes for Chimney Swifts and looking into the possibility of housing Purple Martens on site.
+Purple Martins currently nest in the nearby allotment gardens and PEC is exploring the possibility of providing an additional martin house on its site..